1. 6.11 The popover attribute

 Every HTML element has a popover invoker, which is an HTML element or null, initially set to null.

-Every HTML element has a popover toggle task, initially null, which is either null or a struct which has:
+Every HTML element has a popover showing or hiding, which is a boolean, initially set to false.

-The following attribute change steps are used for all HTML elements:
+The following attribute change steps, given element, localName, oldValue, value, and namespace, are used for all HTML elements:

 1. If namespace is not null, then return.